SU_B_02

 [r] Hm hm.

-[i] We discussed [i] [about this].
-And now, what about learning?
+[i] [about it] we discussed.
+And now, how about learning?

 [r] Hm hm.

-[i] Um, how did it go?
-Were you in school?
-How long did you attend school or which class did you last attend?
+[i] um, how did it go?
+Were you at school?
+How long did you attend school or in which class were you last?

 [i] Okay.

-[r] I was in school.
+[r] I was at school.
 I didn’t go to school for long, not to the end.
-But I went to school.
+But I attended school.

-[i] Was there an experience, a memory that you associate with the school?
-In other words, what did you experience in school back then?
-Your experiences with people you met or things you remembered or missed today?
+[i] there was an experience, a memories, that you connect with the school?
+In other words, what experienced at school back then?
+Your experiences with people you have met or things that you have remembered or who are missing today?

-[r] Yes, I had many friends at school.
+[i] Yes, I had a lot of friends at school.
 I had friends like Mouidin, Aist […], Aissata, Tidiane, Kesso and so on.
 We had a group.
-We were all busy in school.
-From our group came the ten best in the class.
+We were all busy at school.
+The ten best in the class came from our group.

-[i] Okay, so they were very busy in school!
+[i] Okay, so you were very hardworking at school!

-[r] Yes, I was busy in school and I liked going to school.
-I intended to continue [school] like this in order to prepare my future better.
+[r] Yes, I was hardworking at school and I liked to go to school.
+I had to continue visiting [the school] in order to better prepare my future.
 To have a better future.

-[i] Um, okay, did you have any idea what they wanted to be later?
-Was there a dream, something they wanted to become tomorrow [in the future]?
+[i] um okay, they had one Presentation of what you want to become later?
+Was there a dream, something you wanted to become tomorrow [in the future]?
 For example, I always wanted to be a doctor.
-But I didn’t become one.
+But I didn’t.
 I studied economics.

-[r] Okay, I wanted to be a pilot because I liked […].
-Um, I like the profession.
+[r] Okay, I wanted to be a pilot because I […] liked it.
+I like the job.
 Because not every woman can become a pilot.
-The profession is regarded as a male profession.
+The profession is seen as a men’s profession.
 But with the will you can achieve your goals.
-It is also not said that only men can exercise the profession.
-That was my dream, to become a pilot.
+It is also not said that only Men can practice the profession.
+That was my dream, becoming a pilot.
 I thought that was great.
-And especially if you wear the uniform.
-When you sit in the cockpit and fly.
+And especially, When you wear the uniform.
+When you sit on the cockpit and fly.

 [i] The uniform!

-[r] Yes, the uniform, when you drive with male colleagues and you’re the only woman, I think that’s very nice.
+[r] yes, the uniform when you with male Colleagues drives and you are the only woman, I think that’s very nice.

-[i] There are people who want to be pilots because you’re often between the earth and the sky.
-Some people can fascinate you.
-Was there anyone who was a pilot and inspired them?
-Or was there someone you call an idol and wanted to emulate?
-And then you say to yourself, “Later I want to become like them or him.
+[i] There are people who want to become a pilot because you are often between earth and sky.
+This can fascinate some.
+There was someone who Is a pilot and has inspired it?
+Or was there someone you referred to as idol and to whom they wanted to emulate?
+And then one says: “Later I want to become like her or he.”

 [r] Hmm hm.

-[i] […] with the necessary education and training, was there something they wanted to become, but with the awareness that the possibilities are limited?
-[Something they didn’t do?] or something they failed to do?
-Something they [still] call a childhood dream?
+[i] […] with the necessary education and training, there was something that they wanted to be, but with that Awareness that the possibilities are limited?
+[Something you did?]
+Or something you have failed?
+Something that you [still] describe as a childhood dream?

-[r] Yes, I wanted to become a [pilot].
+[r] Yes, I wanted to be [pilot].
 But I couldn’t do that.
-But since I used to like braiding hair, I used to braid my girlfriends’ hair.
-That’s what I liked to do.
-It gave me a lot of pleasure.
-I can just braid the hair out of my own creativity.
-I weave my girlfriends’ hair, that’s what I like to do.
+But since I used to like to braise hair, my friends braided my hair at the time.
+I also enjoyed doing that.
+It gave me a lot of fun.
+I can make the hair on my own Creativity [out] just braid.
+I braid the hair of friends, I like to do that.

-[i] Okay, can you also weave the hair [Tissage]?
+[i] Okay, can you also weave your hair [Tissage]?

-[r] Yes, I can weave the hair, weave natural hair, I weave the hair of my girlfriends, too.
-I can also do hair extensions.
+[r] Yes, I can weave the hair, braid natural hair, I also braid the hair from my friends.
+I can also make a hair extension [extensions].

-[i] I would like to stay with the subject of hair braiding.
+[i] I would like to stay on the topic of hair.

 [r] Hm hm.

-[i] For example, we have a famous woman named Hadja Koumantio, who does what they call Dyubaa´nde .
+[i] For example, we have a famous woman named Hadja Koumantio., She does what is called Dyubaa’nde.

 [r] Hm hm.